akshaysanas13/formOpearations/README.md

 3.  npm start

-also, you run the API's using nodemon [fileName]. create mysql table[useres] with below cloumns:
+also, you run the API's using nodemon [fileName]. create mysql table[useres] with below columns:
 1. CREATE TABLE users (
   id INT PRIMARY KEY AUTO_INCREMENT, username VARCHAR(255) NOT NULL,